Milwaukee Valve Manufacturer Fined for Exposing Employees to Lead and Copper Dust

 - Violations related to respiratory protection, and walking and working surfaces.

-According to OSHA Madison Area Director Chad Greenwood, “Chronic exposures to lead, copper and other metal dusts can result in long-term health issues, such as lung and nervous system damage.
+According to OSHA Madison Area Director Chad Greenwood, “Chronic exposures to lead, copper and other metal dust can result in long-term health issues, such as lung and nervous system damage.
 Employers must provide personal protective equipment to employees working with toxic metals, and take appropriate steps to minimize worker exposure.”

 Milwaukee Valve Company Inc. has 15 business days to appeal against these citations and penalties.